Natural Homemade Pesticides: Recipes & Tips

 1 tsp liquid dish detergent

-• Bring water to a boil then add basil.
+- Bring 4 cups water to a boil then add basil.
 Remove from heat, cover and steep until cool.
 Strain.
-Mix in the liquid detergent then apply.
+Mix in the soap.
 Good for aphids.

 *First published May 18, 2007 and moved to this page for better organization

-• Once you have enough, place the onion pieces in a pail and fill with warm water.
+- Once you have enough, place the pieces in a pail and fill with warm water.
 Soak for a few days, up to a week.
 Optional: You can keep this on the patio in the sun to steep.

-• After one week, strain the onion bits out and store the onion water in spray bottles.
-Bury the onion bits around plants that are prone to aphids, spiders and other pests.
+- After one week, strain the bits out and store the batch in spray bottles.
+Bury the onion bits around vegetation that are prone to aphids, spiders and other pests.

-• Spray both house and garden plants with the water to fight aphids and pests.
+- Spray both house and garden plants to fight aphids and pests.

-*You could also mix your garlic trimmings in with the onion pieces, bugs hate garlic too.
+*You could also toss in your garlic trimmings with the onion pieces, bugs hate garlic too.

 2 TBS salt

-• Mix salt and water to dissolve, allow to cool to room temperature.
-Use for spider mites, caterpillars, cabbage worms and chewing insects.
+- Combine salt with 1.5 gallons water to dissolve, allow to cool to room temperature.
+Good for spider mites, caterpillars, cabbage worms and chewing critters.

 2 ounces of salt